-- □ I give my permission for my child to go on local school-sponsored field trips. - ☐ I would like to volunteer in my child's classroom on a regular basis.
-I have read the guidelines & expectations listed in this handbook. - □ I understand the importance of reading and am committed to helping my child become a better reader.
-I will spend 15 minutes per night reading with or to my child. - On occasion, my child's photograph/name may be published in the newspaper, videotaped, or on our school web page.
-I give my permission to allow this to occur. - ☐ I understand the District's policy on attendance and discipline for my child and understand my child MUST have at least 93% attendance to attend the end of year field trip
+☐ I have read and discussed the Potosi R-3 Discipline Policy with my child. ☐ I give permission for my child to go on local school-sponsored field trips. ☐ I would like to volunteer in my child's classroom on a regular basis.
+I have read the guidelines & expectations listed in this handbook. ☐ I understand the importance of reading and am committed to helping my child become a better reader.
+I will spend 15 minutes per night reading with or to my child.
+On occasion, my child's photograph/name and/or video may be published in the newspaper, on our school web page, on Class Dojo, on the Potosi R-3 District's Facebook pages, or another form of social media.
+I give my permission to allow this to occur. ☐ I understand the District's policy on attendance and discipline for my child.
+Student's Name Signature of Parent/GuardianDate Home Address: Home Phone:

-Student's Name

-Signature of

-Parent/Guardian Date

-Home

-Address: